 To Live and Write is a writers support group based on the small island city of Alameda, CA, but we’re open to writers from far and wide.
 Our objective is to build a sustainable community of writers and kindred spirits who actively support and encourage each other through the ups and downs of chasing the muse and honing our craft.
 We are able to achieve this by offering a variety of opportunities to engage with fellow members online and in real life, including workshops, story slams, discussion groups, field trips, and writing challenges.
-You have landed on the blog; you’ll want take a look around to see what we have to offer.

 We begin on Facebook, because it’s so widely accessible, and take it to the real world from there.

 The To Live and Write philosophy is simple.
 We believe we have to live to have anything worth writing about, and we have to write to have a life worth living.
 To that end, we strongly encourage our members to get out from behind the laptop, the writing desk and the café table, and socialize with some like-minded eccentrics who are crazy enough ~ and lucky enough ~ to know just how intoxicating the writing life can be, metaphorical hangovers and all.
 Just check out our calendar to see what we mean!